traefik/hub/api-management/1-getting-started/README.md

 Now, we can access the local dashboard at http://dashboard.docker.localhost/.

-## Deploy an API without Traefik Hub
+## Step 2: Deploy an API as an Ingress

 :information_source: This tutorial implements API using a JSON server in Go; check out the source code [here](https://github.com/traefik/hub-preview/tree/main/src/api-server/).